Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

 ## Project Overview

 This project implements a comprehensive ETL and streaming data pipeline.
 The pipeline begins by fetching random user data from an external API and streaming it to Kafka.
 Spark then consumes the Kafka stream, processes the data, and stores it in Cassandra.
-Airflow orchestrates the entire workflow, ensuring seamless data flow and processing.
-Additionally, a Flask API with Swagger documentation is provided to interact with the data stored in Cassandra, offering endpoints for various CRUD operations.
-For real-time data synchronization, I implemented a CDC proof of concept using Debezium and Kafka Connect to capture changes in a PostgreSQL database and stream them to Kafka.
+Airflow orchestrates the workflow, ensuring periodic API calls to fetch data.
+Additionally, a Flask API with Swagger documentation is provided to interact with the transformed data loaded in Cassandra, offering endpoints for various CRUD operations.

+Additionally, a Change Data Capture (CDC) proof of concept using Debezium and Kafka Connect was implemented.
+This setup captures changes in a PostgreSQL database and streams them to Kafka.

+Random user data is fetched from an external API ([randomuser.me](https://randomuser.me)) and processed through the pipeline to simulate real-world scenarios.

 ## Architecture

 - **Kafka**: Used for streaming data.
 - **Spark**: Processes and transforms the data from Kafka.
-- **Cassandra**: Stores the processed data.
+- **Cassandra**: Stores the transformed data.
 - **Airflow**: Orchestrates the ETL process.
-- **Flask**: Provides API endpoints to interact with the stored data.
+- **Flask**: Provides API endpoints to interact with the Cassandra data.
 - **Swagger**: Documents the API endpoints.
 - **Debezium**: Captures changes in the PostgreSQL database and streams them to Kafka.
 - **Kafka Connect**: Uses the Debezium Postgres connector to manage the data capture process.